 Prologue for the prologue: In 2009 I revisited my original Object Mentor Apprenticeship posts from 2004.
 Since then I’ve merged the commentary and the originals.
 All of the posts about “My Apprenticeship” contain my original 2004 content and have indented 2009 commentary.
+Additionally, I apologize for a dumb “Larry the Cable Guy” joke arriving from the past shortly.

 It’s the 5 year anniversary of my 3 month apprenticeship at Object Mentor so I thought I’d revisit my original blog posts about my time there.
 Why?
 Well mostly because I used to collect LaserDiscs and really enjoyed listening to a director’s commentary on something they had done many years ago.
 These days commentary tends to be done either right after the movie is made or because there’s a financial obligation and it kinda cheapens the whole thing – I’m hoping I can at least do better than “Larry the Cable Guy.”